 Lenten Activities at St. Joseph the Worker

-- Weekday Mass: Join us in the Church on Monday at 6:00pm for Mass followed by Stations of the Cross or on Tuesday, Thursday and Friday at 8:30am
+- Weekday Mass: Join us in the Church on Monday at 6:00pm for Mass followed by Stations of the Cross and on Tuesday, Thursday and Friday at 8:30am for Mass.

 - Private Devotions and Prayer: The Church is open Monday through Friday from 8:30am to 4:00pm (enter through the office doors).